Explicit Rephasing Transformation to PDG Parameterization and Simplified Expression of the Dirac CP Phase by Fermion-Specific Invariants: Explicit rephasing transformation to PDG standard form

 This observation naturally motivates us to express the unphysical phases $\gamma_{Li}$ in terms of the arguments of matrix elements.
 As the remaining three conditions, we choose

 By the freedom of an overall phase, one of $\gamma_{Li}$ and $\gamma_{Ri}$ remains undetermined.
-Leaving $\gamma_{R1}$ as a free parameter to preserve the form of the Majorana phases, the rephasing from $U$ to $U^{0}$ is obtained as
+Leaving $\gamma_{R1}$ as a free parameter to preserve the form of the Majorana phases, the phase $\gamma_{R1}$ cancels between the left and right phase matrices.
+As a result, the rephasing from $U$ to $U^{0}$ is obtained as

+It provides an explicit realization of the rephasing transformation to the PDG parameterization, which has remained largely conceptual for nearly half a century.
+Alternatively, without explicitly substituting $\delta$, one ultimately obtains,

+In this way, the procedure renders the arguments of the first row and the third column trivial, while setting the argument of the (1,3) element to $-\delta$.

-The phase $\gamma_{R1}$ cancels between the left and right phase matrices.
-It provides an explicit realization of the rephasing transformation to the PDG parameterization, which has remained a largely conceptual procedure for nearly half a century.
-Through this explicit rephasing, all six phases of a unitary matrix are expressed in terms of the arguments of its matrix elements and the determinant.
+Through this explicit rephasing, all six independent phases of a unitary matrix are expressed in terms of the arguments of its matrix elements and the determinant.
+The remaining four nontrivial arguments are expressed by other rephasing invariants